MJoergen/nexys4ddr/dyoc/ep3_-_Memory/README.md

 Notice the initialization of the memory contents in lines 42-56.
 In a later episode we'll learn how to initialize the memory from a separate file.

+### Synchronous and asynchronous
+In most 8-bit processors it is assumed that the memory is asynchronous.
+This means that the memory block itself has no clock, but instead (on read) returns the data after a fixed (maximum) delay time (much less than a clock cycle).
+This means that the CPU can drive the address bus, and expect the memory block to return the data on the same clock cycle.

+Synchronous memory, on the other hand, is controlled by a clock, and will first return the data on the following clock cycle.

+All Block RAMs in the FPGA are synchronous, but the 6502 CPU expects the memory to be asynchronous.
+If we connect synchronous memory to the CPU, this will impact the design of the CPU, because it will see the data from the memory as delayed one clock cycle, compared to asynchronous memory.

+We employ here a trick, where the synchronous Block RAM reads data on the *falling* edge of the clock.
+From the CPU's perspective, this is half way through the *same* clock cycle.
+In other words, using falling edge synchronous memory, the CPU just sees a memory that has a read latency of approximately half a clock cycle.
+As long as the clock frequency is not too high, this will work just fine.
+Doing it this way allows us to keep to the existing memory bus architecture of the 6502 CPU.

+This trick is implemented in line 76 of mem/mem.vhd, where we use "falling\_edge" instead of "rising\_edge".

 ## Expanding VGA output
 This is surprisingly easy.
 The number of bits has been changed in line 9 of vga/vga.vhd as well as line 15, lines 91-92, line 132, and line 165 of